fidellim/Intro-Component-with-Signup-Form/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Background Image with Color](https://stackoverflow.com/questions/8195215/css-background-image-on-background-color) - Gave me an idea on how to implement background image with color.

 ## Author